 We do not care about travel rewards, bonus miles or cash back.
 Some of the cards might offer that, but they’re all tied to spending some amount of money on the card to earn the bonus.
 This strategy is based what I call “debt warehousing” – we’re warehousing our debt on these no-interest cards simply to repay it without any interest payment.
 We don’t want to add to the debt because that will destroy the payoff schedule.

-If you need a new card for spending, or you’re chasing travel miles and cash back, use a different credit card for that.
+If you need a new card for spending, or you’re chasing travel miles and cash back, use a

 What Credit Cards I Used to Get 0.5% APR